 Prior, Celina managed global community investments at Timberland in Stratham, NH.
 She spent nearly a decade as an educator in public schools and has served as advisor and board member to numerous organizations at the local and statewide level.
-She currently serves as the vice-chair for the board of Northern Forest Center.
+She currently serves as the chair for the board of Northern Forest Center.
 Celina holds BA and MA degrees from the University of New Hampshire.

 Peter Bergh is a former member and chair of the Foundation’s Board of Directors.
 He is retired from Prince Communications — an employee communications consulting firm he co-owned with his wife, Janet Prince.
 Prior to joining Prince Communications in 1988, he spent eight years in commercial banking, finance and marketing.

-He is actively involved in rural economic development, land conservation and outdoor education, working part-time as a Registered Maine Guide for L.L.
-Bean, and serving on the Board of Directors of The Northern Forest Center.
+He is actively involved in rural economic development and land conservation.
+He currently serves on the Board of Directors of The Northern Forest Center.
 Peter has a BA from the University of Maine at Orono and a Master of Business Administration from Northeastern University in Boston.
 He and Janet live in Portsmouth.